Horlicks-p/moelog-ai-qna-links/README.md

 == Description ==

-This plugin appends a customizable list of AI Q&A links to each post or page.
+This Wordpress plugin appends a customizable list of AI Q&A links to each post or page.
 When a user clicks a question, a new tab opens with an AI-generated answer powered by OpenAI or Gemini.
 You can customize the model, prompt, and language, making it flexible for multilingual sites.